-January 24-28

-World Economic Forum Annual Meeting, 'Shaping the Global Agenda', Davos, Switzerland.
+January 24-28 World Economic Forum Annual Meeting, 'Shaping the Global Agenda', Davos, Switzerland.

-February 6/7

-The Second Plenary Session of the GT-7 Leading Group of countries will be held in Oslo, Norway.
-John Christensen and Sony Kapoor will speak on TJN's behalf.
+February 6/7 The Second Plenary Session of the GT-7 Leading Group of countries will be held in Oslo, Norway.

-April 14-15

-2007 Spring Meetings of the World Bank Group and the IMF, Washington D.C.
+April 14-15 2007 Spring Meetings of the World Bank Group and the IMF, Washington D.C.